 - A. ADR encompasses an infinite number of forms.
-It is helpful to consider three generic categories. - B. Adjudicative Forms. - 1.
+It is helpful to consider three generic categories. - B. Acjudicative Forms. - 1.
 A conventional adjudicative form is binding arbitration. - 2.
 Non-binding arbitration may also be an adjudicative process. - 3.
-Another form is the use of a Court-appointed Special Master. - 4.
-In some jurisdictions, "Rent-a-Judge" procedures are available. - 5.
-A 3d party renders or imposes on the contestants a decision -- based on (a) issues formally defined, (b) sophisticated positions, and (c) evidence and legal authorities. - C. Non-adjudicative Forms. - Negotiation. - 2.
-Mediation. - 3.
-Mini-trial.
+Another form is the use of a Court-appointed Special Master. - In some jurisdictions, "Rent-a-Judge" procedures are available. - 5.
+A 3d party renders or imposes on the contestants a decision -- based on (a) issues formally defined, (b) sophisticated positions, and (c) evidence and legal authorities.